elixir-europe/rdmkit/pages/your_domain/agroecology.md

 ### Solutions

 The following practices help improve interoperability and reuse of agro-ecology datasets across disciplines and infrastructures:
 * Adopt community metadata standards where possible, selecting those that best match your data types and community expectations.
-For example, guidance on recommended standards and how they map to common agroecology data types is collected via the {% tool "agroserv" %}, which links out to discipline- and technology-specific best practices.
+For example, guidance on recommended standards and how they map to common agroecology data types is collected via the [AgroServ FAIRSharing collection](https://doi.org/10.25504/FAIRsharing.f397c2), which links out to discipline- and technology-specific best practices.
 * Use controlled vocabularies and ontologies to standardise terminology, especially for describing environments, experimental conditions, traits, organisms, and management variables.
 This improves consistency within a project and makes it easier to integrate datasets across studies and infrastructures.
 Useful resources include:
   * {% tool "agroportal" %}: a curated portal for agronomy and related domains (e.g., plant sciences, nutrition, biodiversity), supporting ontology search, browsing, and semantic annotation.
   * {% tool "the-environment-ontology" %}: a widely used ontology for environmental and habitat descriptors, often used to harmonise site and environmental context.